What’s the first thing you do when your lower back hurts?

 The low back traction with this one is more powerful and you’ll only need one or two 3-minute sessions per day to get maximum results.

-Or see my detailed review for Nubax Trio.
+Or see my detailed review for Nubax Trio (and comparison with inversion tables).

 3. Powerful Traction – Inversion Table